 See the complete list of ingredients below on the recipe card.

-- Seasonings: dried parsley, poultry seasoning, bay leaf, salt, and black pepper
+- Seasonings: Fresh parsley and thyme, poultry seasoning, bay leaves, salt, and black pepper

 How to Make Chicken Dumpling Soup